Southport, North Carolina: History

+Government

+Southport has a council–manager form of government.
+The mayor is elected for a two-year term.
+The Southport Board of Aldermen is made up of six members elected to represent two wards but are elected by the whole City for four-year terms.
+The mayor is ex officio chair of the Board of Aldermen and only votes in case of a tie.

 Geography

 Southport is located in southeastern Brunswick County on the northwest bank of the tidal Cape Fear River, approximately 2 mi inland from the Atlantic Ocean.
 North Carolina Highway 211 enters the city from the north as North Howe Street and travels south to one block north of the waterfront, where it turns east as East Moore Street, leading northeast to the city limits, where it turns east again as Ferry Road on its way to the western terminus of the Southport–Fort Fisher ferry across the Cape Fear River.

 According to the United States Census Bureau, the city has a total area of 9.8 km2, of which 9.7 sqkm is land and 0.1 km2, or 0.73%, is water.

 Climate

 Southport has a humid subtropical climate (Cfa).
 Summers in Southport are very hot and humid while winters are very mild by North Carolina standards.
 Southport is the warmest place in the state of North Carolina, with a yearly average temperature of 65.0 °F, with annual temperatures more similar to that of coastal Georgia or the northern Gulf Coast of Florida than the rest of North Carolina.